vcr/vcr/features/request_matching/README.md

   - `:body` - The body of the request.
   - `:headers` - The request headers.

+You can also register a custom request matcher.
+This particularly comes in handy for dealing with APIs that use non-deterministic URIs (i.e. by including a timestamp as a query parameter or whatever).

 When a cassette contains multiple HTTP interactions that match a request based on the configured `:match_requests_on` setting, the responses are
 sequenced: the first matching request will get the first response,